SCENE 01 / MARINE WILDLIFE

 Do you have specialized wildlife crews?

-Yes, we work with experienced wildlife cinematographers who specialize in patient, ethical filming that captures natural behavior.
-Our specialists have years of experience with Australian native species and work regularly with international natural history broadcasters.
+Here is how the picture comes together.
+Yes, we work with skilled wildlife cinematographers who specialize in patient, ethical filming that captures natural behavior.
+Our pros have years of experience with Australian native species and work often with global natural history TV networks.

 What about permits for protected species?

-We assist with all necessary permits for filming protected species and in protected areas.
-This includes coordination with Screen Australia, the Great Barrier Reef Marine Park Authority, state national parks, and Indigenous cultural consultation where required for sites such as Kakadu or Uluru-Kata Tjuta.
+Here is what we have to work with.
+We help with all needed permits for filming covered species and in covered areas.
+This has planning with Screen Australia, the Great Barrier Reef Marine Park Authority, state national parks, and Indigenous cultural consultation where needed for sites such as Kakadu or Uluru-Kata Tjuta.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI, and Sony cameras in underwater housings.
-Our divers are experienced in Great Barrier Reef shoots, shark encounters, and coastal filming from Queensland to the Great Ocean Road.
+Yes, we give pro dive shooting with RED, ARRI, and Sony cameras in underwater housings.
+Our divers are skilled in Great Barrier Reef shoots, shark encounters, and coastal filming from Queensland to the Great Ocean Road.

 What's the best season for wildlife filming?